-What are the characteristics of Offshore Private Foundations (PIF)?
+What are the characteristics of Panamanian Private Foundations (PIF)?

 Founder: Is the person who establishes or subscribes to the foundation in the Public Registry of Panama, owner of the funds and goods that will be transferred.